Arts in Our City

 The board approved resident-led arts and culture grants to Neighborhood Connections and ioby in our own back yards).
 Neighborhood Connections received $60,500 to co-fund resident-led projects in Cleveland and East Cleveland and host five in-person gatherings for artists, arts & culture organizations, and residents in 2023; while ioby received $100,000 for the Cuyahoga Arts & Culture Match Fund to support resident-led arts and culture projects in Cuyahoga County in 2023.

-|| Thursday, July 13 / 6:00 – 7:30 pm. || Securing the money needed to maintain a creative practice is often a full-time job.
-Whether it’s gig work, grant seeking, product sales, commissions or multiple part-time jobs, artistic income is typically patchworked together through multiple sources.
-What are some alternative methods of generating income and how can we take an active role in redefining our approach to funding creative work?
+Securing the money needed to maintain a creative practice is often a full-time job.
+Whether it’s gig work, grant seeking, product sales, commissions, project stipends or multiple part-time jobs, artistic income is typically patchworked together through multiple sources, feeding into the notion that to be an artist is to be a “hustler”.
+Some of the most common ways creatives make money are through direct grants and direct sales, but what are some alternative methods of earning income and what do we consider equitable wages and compensation for artists?
+How can we take an active role in redefining our approach to making money as artists and creative businesses and what supports are out there to enable creative workers to work smarter and not harder?

-Join the discussion and learn more about systems like fiscal sponsorship, low and no interest loans and other methods for accessing capital.
+We welcome you to talk with us about how the creative field is earning income and to learn more about supports like fiscal sponsorship, lending and financial institutions, and other methods for accessing and generating capital.

 This conversation hosted as part of REvision, a series of community discussions focused on reimagining and addressing key challenges faced by Greater Cleveland’s arts and culture industry.
 Register to attend this free conversation.